 Related: Organizing your home can be so difficult.
 You have no idea where to begin or how to organize your home in a way that makes sense.
 This organizing essentials guide is the perfect solution.
 With real life advice, this go-to guide covers almost everything you own!
 Get started now and say goodbye to clutter forever!

-Having a small apartment does not mean you have to have an unorganized one; you just have a smaller space to work with.
+Having a small apartment or tiny studio apartment does not mean you have to have an unorganized one; you just have a smaller space to work with.
 This can actually be a plus!
 Once you get a small apartment organized, it is much easier to keep it that way!
 You have less temptation to store extra things you may never use or need.
 Now that I have a double car garage and my house is honestly way too big for us, I am tempted to just throw things here or there, because it doesn’t really matter.
 I could just have wall to wall storage cabinets in my garage and it wouldn’t matter.
 But in small spaces, it does.
 Here are some fantastic tricks and tips for organizing a small apartment…

 Tricks and Tips for Organizing a Small Apartment

 Use multi-functional items in your apartment

 Having a small space means that everything you place in it should do two or more things.
 A flat topped chest can double for a storage space for extra bedding and be used as a table to hold your laptop while you’re working.
 A coffee table with storage underneath can easily store your children’s toys and make cleanup a breeze.
 A small part of the desk in your bedroom can be used as an end table with your alarm clock and phone on it.

 Try to pick out furniture that has 2-3 functions to it.
 Even in larger homes, like mine, this is something I still do.

 Think up and not out when organizing your apartment